markulie/3dsmax-wirecolor-pro/README.md

 ## To Use It
 1. Go to Customize > Customize User Interface and select the desired Tab (Toolbars, Quad, Menu)
-2. Locate the category 'markaelie'
+2. Locate the category "markaelie"
-3. Search in the category for the name 'ProColor'
+3. Search in the category for the name "ProColor"
 4. Drag "ProColor" to a toolbar.
-5. Click the toolbar Buttonto open the script!
+5. Click the toolbar Button to open the script!